Shifted Convolution $L$-Series Values for Elliptic Curves: Introduction

 \end{thm}

-These identities reveal a number of relations between weight $2$ newforms and shifted convolution $L$-values that can be interpreted in many ways.
-Notably, these identities can be used to compute the shifted convolution $L$-values to arbitrary precision.
+These identities use the characterization of holomorphic projection given by Mertens and Ono in \cite{MER16} to explicitly relate the Fourier coefficients of weight $2$ newforms to elliptic curve invariants and to understand the behavior of the Weierstrass mock modular form.
+These identities can also be used to compute the shifted convolution $L$-values to arbitrary precision.

+In the following section, we provide some preliminaries on harmonic Maa\ss\,forms, mock modular forms, and characterize the Weierstrass mock modular form.
+We also introduce Maa\ss-Poincar\'e series and holomorphic projection which are connected to the shifted convolution $L$-series we study.
+This enables us in Section 3 to compute the generating function for the shifted convolution $L$-series in the desired cases, as well as prove vanishing properties of the shifted convolution Dirichlet series and holomorphic projection associated to a subset of elliptic curves.
+Finally, we give examples of our explicit results in the case of conductors $N = 11$ and $N = 27$.